Control access to the camera on Mac

 Turn access to the camera on or off for each app in the list.

 The list shows apps you’ve installed that have asked to use the camera.
-If you turn off access for an app, you’re asked to turn it on again the next time that app tries to use the camera.

 If there are no apps in the list, you haven’t installed an app that uses the camera.
 FaceTime, Photo Booth, and other apps that come with your Mac automatically have access—you don’t need to give them permission.

 Note: The camera automatically turns on when you open an app that can use the camera.
 A green light beside the camera glows to indicate the camera is on.
 The camera (and the green light) turn off when you close or quit all apps that can use the camera.